 Are you looking for fun family activities to do this fall?
 Look no further!
 Turn off the tv, walk away from your computer, put your phone down, and get your family active with these easy autumn activities.

-- Play in the leaves– Okay, so maybe do a bit more than play.
-Make household chores fun for kids and adults by choosing an outdoor chore like clearing leaves from the yard, and making it a whole family project?
+Okay, so maybe do a bit more than play.
+Make household chores fun for kids and adults by choosing an outdoor chore like clearing leaves from the yard, and making it a whole family project!
 Everyone should have a job so the whole family works together to complete the project.
 Someone rakes, someone else picks leaves up and places them in a bag or bin, another person loads the bins into the car.
 Depending on the size of your yard and family, maybe there’s someone using a leaf blower to round the leaves up.
 Make it interesting and divide into two teams and race each other.
 Don’t forget to jump in the leaf pile!

 Does one of the members of your family play on a sports team?
 Next time there’s a little league game, bring the whole family!
 Most public fields have playgrounds nearby and grass where kids can run around and roughhouse.
 Bring a ball or jump rope for kids to play with as they watch the game.